zacharyr0th/website/public/articles/easy-money-and-veblen-goods.md

 ![ethereum-gas](/images/veblen-1.webp)

-# It's All Psychology
+# Psychology

 To continue oversimplifying things, when economies bust, discretionary spending goes down.
 When economies boom, some normal goods transform into Veblen goods.
 As prices go higher, people notice.
-As people notice, more people buy higher.
+As people notice, more people buy higher, until they can't.

 If BTC is up 5%, some people will buy, but many will feel like they'll have a chance to buy at a similar price later, so they don't have to buy now.
 If BTC is up 20%, these same people may feel like they won't be able to pay less than the current price, so they buy now.
+We all know this [this guy](https://www.reddit.com/r/Bitcoin/comments/1eku2y1/we_all_know_some_people_like_this/).

 The same goes for selling.